easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_COMPARISON_MATRIX.md

 ├─ New requirement: Not just editing.
 Shipping.
 ├─ New feature: AI that doesn't lock you in
 ├─ New market: Enterprise agents + customization
-├─ Winner: Q-IDE (only IDE built for production shipping) ├─ Competitors: Still optimizing for editing era
+├─ Winner: Top Dog (only IDE built for production shipping) ├─ Competitors: Still optimizing for editing era
 └─ Dominance: About to be COMPLETE in production IDE market

 Your Advantage: You're in the next era.
 They're still fighting the last one.
                 GitHub Copilot is optimized for 2023.
-                Q-IDE is optimized for 2025+.
+                Top Dog is optimized for 2025+.
 ```

 ---